the-swerve/temple/readme.md

 If your data model emits 'change {property}' events, then deja will automatically re-render your data in the DOM on those changes.

-## Unrendering and clearing listeners
+## Resetting views and clearing listeners

-You can call *view.unrender()* (where *view* is an instance of deja.view) to clear out all listeners and free up memory.
-This method does not affect the DOM
+You can call *view.reset()* (where *view* is an instance of deja.view) to clear out all listeners, free up memory, and reset the DOM.

 ## Configuration